Health Care Enrollment

 - Veterans receiving VA pension benefits or eligible for Medicaid programs

 - Veterans with non-service connected disabilities and zero percent service-connected veterans whose annual income and net worth are below the established VA means-test threshold

 - Veterans seeking care solely for conditions associated with exposure to radiation

 - Veterans seeking care solely for conditions associated with exposure to Agent Orange

 - Veterans seeking care solely for disorders associated with the Gulf War

 - Veterans seeking care solely for any illness related to combat service in a war after the Gulf War, or during a period of hostility after November 11, 1998

-- Veterans seeking care solely for any illness associated with participation in test conducted by the Department of Defense as part of Project 112/Project Shipboard Hazard and Defense (SHAD)
+- Veterans seeking care solely for any illness associated with participation in a test conducted by the Department of Defense as part of Project 112/Project Shipboard Hazard and Defense (SHAD)

 Priority Group 7 -